mongodb/docs/source/reference/javascript.rst

 .. function:: db.fsyncUnlock()

-   Unlocks a database server to allow writes to reverse the operation of a :func:`db.fsyncLock()` operation.
+   Unlocks a database server to allow writes.
+Reverses the operation of a :func:`db.fsyncLock()` operation.
 Typically used to allow writes following a database :doc:`backup operation
    </administration/backups>`.